Ejup Ganić: Academic career

-Dr. Ganić published over one hundred publications, among them books such as Handbook of Heat Transfer Fundamentals, Experimental Heat Transfer and Engineering Turbulence Modelling and Measurements.
-In 2002, he published a book called Engineering Companion, published by McGraw-Hill.
+Ganić has published over one hundred publications, among them books such as Handbook of Heat Transfer Fundamentals, Experimental Heat Transfer and Engineering Turbulence Modelling and Measurements.
+In 2002, he published a book called Engineering Companion, published by McGraw Hill.
 He is a member of the American Nuclear Society and many other professional societies.

-Personal life

-Ejup Ganić is married and has two children.

-Citizenship

-Ejup Ganić was a citizen of Serbia by birth.
-Ganić has been living in Sarajevo, Bosnia and Herzegovina since 1981, and as such is also a citizen of Bosnia since that time.

 Arrest and release

-On 1 March 2010 Ganić was arrested at Heathrow Airport in London after Serbian judicial authorities issued an extradition warrant.
+On 1 March 2010, Ganić was arrested at Heathrow Airport in London after Serbian judicial authorities issued an extradition warrant.
 He was accused of conspiracy to murder 40 Yugoslav People's Army (JNA) soldiers in the Dobrovoljačka Street attack in May 1992.
 He was released on 12 March after Sanela Diana Jenkins had paid his bail.
 Judge John Laws remarked that the arrest warrant by Serbia was politically motivated and therefore granted Ganić bail.
 It was also claimed by Ganić's defence lawyers that Serbia had yet to produce any real evidence, and that most of their supposed evidence was made up of news articles regarding the Dobrovoljačka incident.
-However, the Serbian prosecutor's office claims that the case contains additional evidence.
+However, the Serbian prosecutor's office claimed that the case contained additional evidence.

 On 27 July 2010, the City of Westminster Magistrates' Court blocked his extradition and released him, the judge saying that he was led to believe the extradition proceedings were "brought and [were] being used for political purposes, and as such amount to an abuse of the process of this court".

-Marko Attila Hoare, a leading scholarly expert on Bosnian history, wrote this after British authorities detained Ganic: "This incident demonstrates that Serbia is still very far from showing repentance for its aggression against Bosnia during the 1990s.
-On the contrary, with the arrest of Ganic, Serbia is continuing this aggression, by attempting to persecute Bosnians guilty only of trying to defend their country from it."
+War crime charges

+In April 2022, a Sarajevo court charged Ganić and nine other former Bosniak political and military leaders with war crimes over the incident.
+They were accused of having "planned, attacked and incited [others to attack] the undefended convoy.. escorted by the UN peace forces", as well as having failed to either prevent the killings or punish the perpetrators of the attack.
+In July 2022, they pled not guilty in court.